Dheeerazzz/Student_Face_Recognition/README.md

 # Student Face Recognition Project

-This project utilizes face recognition to perform various tasks such as face attendance and student information retrieval.
+This project is developed for campus security purposes to identify students of the college and detect strangers within the campus.

 ## Table of Contents
 - [Installation](#installation)